Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 The best thing that can happen from taking a test is one may be negative and the worry of the unknown timing of the almost certain impending cancers is alleviated as are the fears of the need to protect one's children from Lynch syndrome.
 The uncertainty is over.

-The worst that can happen is not very different from the current situation with the exception of the positive factor that one will be able to receive yearly surveillance in order to apprehend and remove tumors before they become cancerous.
-In viewing it from that perspective, the uncertainty still exists as to when and where the cancers will come, if at all, however it is offset by the hope and the knowledge that with ongoing surveillance and early detection, the tumors are more easily and successfully treatable.
+The worst that can happen is not very different from the current situation without taking a test, with the exception of the positive factor that you will be able to receive yearly surveillance in order to apprehend and remove tumors before they become cancerous or life threatening.
+In viewing it from that perspective, the uncertainty still exists as to when and where the cancers will come, if at all, however it is offset by the hope and the knowledge that with ongoing surveillance and early detection, the tumors are more easily detec ted early and successfully treated.

 In both scenarios, uncertainty is lessened or removed from one's life.
 There is no more unknown and there is hope and empowerment in being afforded surveillance testing.